-Who Opportunities for action Local Integrated Care Systems (ICS) and NHS Provider Collaboratives Professionals' training including topics on cultural awarene learning from lived experience, awareness of inclusion practices and policies, and awareness of trauma caused by racism and discrimination and how to deliver sensitive care ess, y Local Integrated Care Systems (ICS) Co-design online tool with communities to collect information on beliefs, cultural practices and traditions from ethnic growth of the control of the cont oups.
+Who Opportunities for action Local Integrated Care Systems (ICS) and NHS Provider Collaboratives 5.
+Address any gaps in existing Maternity and Paediatric Health Professionals' training including topics on cultural awareness, learning from lived experience, awareness of inclusion practices and policies, and awareness of trauma caused by racism and discrimination and how to deliver sensitive care.
+Local Integrated Care Systems (ICS) 6.
+Co-design online tool with communities to collect information on beliefs, cultural practices and traditions from ethnic groups.
+This resource could then be used for training to inform practice and communication with patients and service users.
 Local Maternity System Partnerships and Healthy Child Programme Providers 7.
-Improve data collection by specific ethnicity in maternity and early years services considering the differences in ethic background and nationality.
-Work with professionals who represent the ethnic minority groups to ensure a sensitive approach when collecting data. nic
+Improve data collection by specific ethnicity in maternity and early years services considering the differences in ethnic background and nationality.
+Work with professionals who represent the ethnic minority groups to ensure a sensitive approach when collecting data.

-Who Opportunities for action Local Maternity System Partnerships (LMS) working with Local Council Housing Teams seekers, part access appro romen who are migrants, refugees, and asylum icularly those with no access to public funds, to priate care during and post pregnancy, through support and protecting them from relocation or Local Public Health and NHS services urally specific and appropriate weaning support Black African and Black Caribbean parents.
+Who Opportunities for action Local Maternity System Partnerships (LMS) working with Local Council Housing Teams 8.
+Support all women who are migrants, refugees, and asylum seekers, particularly those with no access to public funds, to access appropriate care during and post pregnancy, through appropriate support and protecting them from relocation or eviction.
+Local Public Health and NHS services 9.
+Develop culturally specific and appropriate weaning support initiatives for Black African and Black Caribbean parents.